OIDC Design

 It requires store refresh token in frontend, and it’s a security risk.

-Mostly it requires OIDC IDP to support refresh token with rotation and expiring old refresh token
+Mostly it requires OIDC IDP to support refresh token with rotation and expiring old refresh token,

 then there will no security risk.

-It’s recommended by using refresh token with rotation
+It’s recommended by using refresh token with rotation.

 Silent Authentication

-that sends a new authorization request to OIDC IDP with prompt=none
+It uses a hidden <iframe> that sends a new authorization request to OIDC IDP with prompt=none.

 It requires: